Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/models.rst

 :doxy:`LinearModel`        A simple linear model mapping an n-dimensional input to an m-dimensional output :doxy:`FFNet`              The well-known feed-forward multilayer perceptron
-                           It allows the usage of different types of neurons in the hidden and output layers :doxy:`RBFNet`             Implements a radial basis function network using gaussian distributions The output is a possibly multidimensional linear combination of inputs :doxy:`CMACMap`            Discretizes the space using several randomized tile maps and calculates a weighted sum of the discretized activation :doxy:`RNNet`              Recurrent neural network for sequences
+                           It allows the usage of different types of neurons in the hidden and output layers :doxy:`RBFLayer`             Implements a layer of a radial basis function network using gaussian distributions :doxy:`CMACMap`            Discretizes the space using several randomized tile maps and calculates a weighted sum of the discretized activation :doxy:`RNNet`              Recurrent neural network for sequences